 - be evaluated on your TPR (defined below), speaking speed and length, attitude, as well as other traits determined by the company (hint: check out this resource from VIPKid)

 - receive an offer

 - get hired

-Speaking of TPR…You Should Know What It Is
+TPR…You Should Know What It Is

 What is TPR?
 Total Physical Response; a method of teaching by using lots of body language to convey what you’re teaching.
 The idea is to help a student learn faster by associating a physical activity or movement to the lesson.

 You Need To Have The Right Subject Matter

 Most ESL companies will create the lesson plans for you.
 But if you are working for one of the companies that expect you to make your own lesson plans, like iTalki, a good place to find awesome plans and teaching material is Teachers Pay Teachers.